courtney-maynard/data440/hw2/hw2_report.md

     final_uri="$uri"

-    # keeps iterating through the URIs until you reach the final resolvced one
+    # keeps iterating through the URIs until you reach the final resolved one
     while true; do
         # fetch the headers using curl
         response=$(curl -IL --silent --max-time 10 --location "$final_uri" 2>/dev/null)